adobeio/adobeio-documentation/Webhook_docs_intro.md

 Log in to [Creative Cloud Assets (<https://assets.adobe.com>)](https://assets.adobe.com).
 Use the same Adobe ID as the one you used in the Adobe I/O Console.

 The webhook you created through the Adobe I/O Console uses your own credentials, and so only receives events related to your Adobe ID.
-In a real world application you would use the credentials of an authenticated user to register a webhook through the API.
+In a real-world application, you would use the credentials of an authenticated user to register a webhook through the API.
 This way you will receive events related to that user.

-Now upload a file, and check the webscript.io logs again.
-If all went well then an `asset_created` event was just delivered to your webhook.
+Now upload a file and check the ngrok logs again.
+If all went well, then an `asset_created` event was just delivered to your webhook.

 <a id="orgd004238"></a>